Camium02/ICE-3111-Computer_Vision/Labs/Lab-05/Python.md

 4. Try and run your code until it's free of errors.
 If you see and save a black image, then it's fine.

 5. In the `sharpen` function, filter `anInputImage` with a Gaussian filter of appropriate filter size, just like we did in the previous program.
-Save the blurry image in `blur_image` (don't forget to declare it).
+Save the blurry image in `blur_image`.

 6. Convert `blur_image` and `anInputImage` in floating-point number: